chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

 * OC-11657 --- Default svwait timeout of 7 seconds is too short, causes many unnecessary failures during reconfigure/upgrade scenarios
 * OC-11658 --- oc_authz_migrator failures are not trapped, leaving Authz -> Bifrost data un-migrated
 * OC-11662 --- redis_lb timeout is too short for the real world
+* OC-11669 --- During 1.4.x -> EC 11.x upgrade on Ubuntu and EL6 systems, keepalived transitions to backup because of the opscode-runsvdir -> private-chef-runsvdir change
+* OC-11670 --- Partybus migration step 1.9 silently fails to run if keepalived is still in transition

 .. warning:: Check runsvdir status during the upgrade, especially between each upgrade of the system.
 Here is an example of the highest level upgrade process that should be followed: check runsvdir status -> |chef private| 1.2.x -> check runsvdir status -> |chef private| 1.4.6+ -> check runsvdir status -> |chef server oec| 11.1.3+ -> check runsvdir status.
 See "Runit Process Structure and Checks" below for more information.